Database Tables, Rows, and Columns Explained

 Each row represents one record, such as a single student.

-Each column represents a field, such as student name or age.
+Each column consists of a field, such as student name, age, and so on.

 A schema is the structure or blueprint of the database.
 It defines how tables are organized and how data is stored.